folio-org/okapi/doc/guide.md

 curl -w '\n' http://localhost:9130/_/modules curl -w '\n' http://localhost:9130/_/tenants
 ```
-Both of these return an empty list, as a JSON structure:
+Both of these return lists in the form of JSON structures.
+At present,
+because we have just starting running, it's an empty list in both
+cases:

     [ ]

 ### Deploying modules